rmaniego/arkivist/README.md

 # arkivist
 Arkivist is Python Dictionary wrapper for JSON files.

+Other behaviors are similar to native Python dictionaries, the tutorial below only covers add-on feature specific to Arkivist.

 ## Fun fact
 Arkivist is a play on the word Archive, which means a collection of historical documents or records.
 Arkivist is like your digital librarian that manages your important data for a lightweight and organized data storage.